NigelEarle/knex-shopping/README.md

 ### Products

 - `GET - /products`
     - Fetch all products from db.
         - If successful, respond with all products.
 - `GET - /products/:product_id`

-    - Fetch single product, reference by `req.params.product_id`.
+    - Find single product using `req.params.product_id`.
         - If product id not found, respond with `{ message: 'Product not found' }`
         - If successful, respond with product object from db.
 - `POST - /products/new`

-    - Request body should include all fields required by products table (`title`, `description`, `inventory`, `price`).
+    - Create a new product.
+    Example request body payload.
+    ```javascript
+    {
+        title: 'Brand new product!',
+        description : 'Super brand new!',
+        inventory: 1,
+        price: 100.99
+    }
+    ```
+    - Insert `req.body` data into db.
         - If any required field is missing from request body, responds with `{ message: 'Must POST all product fields' }`
         - If successful, respond with posted product from db.

-- `PUT - /products/:product_id/update`
+- `PUT - /products/:product_id`

-    - Request body should include any and all changes specific to existing columns in db.
-Product can be referenced by `req.params.id`.
+    - Update an existing product.
+    Example request body.
+    ```javascript
+    {
+        title: 'Brand new updated product!',
+        description: 'Slight brand new!'
+        inventory: 4,
+        price: 100.98
+    }
+    ```
+    - Find product by using `req.params.product_id` and update with new `req.body` data.
         - If successful, respond with `{ message: 'Product: ${product_id} has been updated' }`

-- `DELETE - /products/:product_id/delete`
+- `DELETE - /products/:product_id`

-    - Delete product by `req.params.product_id`
+    - Find a product using `req.params.product_id` and remove.
         - If product_id not found, respond with `{ message: 'Product id: ${product_id} not found' } `
         - If successful, repsond with `{ message: 'Product id: ${product_id} successfully deleted' }`